• Library Plug-in

 Categories

 We’ve been writing about commonplace books –these old fashioned collections of quotes from books and readings– and working on our own versions for a few months now.
 When we started, a little bit of digital sleuthing quickly showed that most people break their CPBs down by category.
-I considered this for a few days, and Continue reading
+I considered this for a few days, and… Continue reading

 • Vicky’s bullet journal best practices (so far)

 When I was in my fast-paced tech job and overwhelmed with shit to do, I became obsessed with time management systems.
 My first love was Getting Things Done by David Allen.
-It really helped me get through some crazy times but the process was pretty cumbersome and outdated (lots of calling people ON THE PHONE Continue reading
+It really helped me get through some crazy times but the process was pretty cumbersome and outdated (lots of calling people ON THE PHONE… Continue reading

 • “We’re always lucky,” I said and like a fool I did not knock on wood.

 My fourth favorite book in the whole world is Ernest Hemingway’s A Moveable Feast.
 I had to read The Sun Also Rises in high school and I hated it and because of that, I didn’t pick up another Hemingway until I was in my early 30s.
-If I’m going to be absolutely honest, I have Continue reading
+If I’m going to be absolutely honest, I have… Continue reading

 • The Secret History

 Why do I always picture Bunny as Kent from Real Genius?
 (One of the best ’80s movies ever, by the way, if you haven’t seen it go do so asap.)
 Anyway, let’s talk about this book.
 I’ll start.
-I think this is at least my fourth reading, and having read The Goldfinch since last time, I’m finding a Continue reading
+I think this is at least my fourth reading, and having read The Goldfinch since last time, I’m finding a… Continue reading

 • Memories survive on a wisp of fragrance

 I am in love with Abigail Thomas.
 My friend Laurie gave me a copy of her book A Three Dog Life back in 2006 and it sat unread on my shelf for almost ten years.
 I was worried that the titular dogs died and I had to emotionally steel myself for that.
-Of course, when Continue reading
+Of course, when… Continue reading

 About Me

 I’m Victoria Griffith and I am enthusiastic about a LOT of things.
 Pine trees and mushrooms and the desert.
-Ocotillos, motorcycles, travel, and photography.
+Mountains and motorcycles, travel and photography.
 Friendship and writing and books and surviving the love of your life’s terminal diagnosis.
-I blog about some of these things here, mostly about books and writing, but about the other stuff now and then too.

-I was born in Paterson NJ, call Seattle WA my home, and spend the winters in the desert of Southern California.
-I try to get out to see as much of the world as time and money will allow.
+I was born in Paterson, NJ, call Seattle home, and spend winters in the desert of Southern California, where the light is different and the ocotillos are doing something extraordinary.
+I try to get out and see as much of the world as time and money will allow.

 If you’d like to say hi, you can reach me at vgriff@vgriff.com.